The retail industry has seen a huge shift in recent years as more people turn to the internet for their shopping needs.

 This is especially important for an ecommerce site with lots of pages that could overwhelm a crawl-bot and negatively impact your rankings.

-Ideally, you’d be able to adjust the robots.txt files to help direct crawl-bots away from areas of your site that don’t need to be indexed.
+When you adjust the robots.txt files, you help direct crawl-bots away from areas of your site that don’t need to be indexed.

 Stand Apart from the Competition with Shopify SEO

 Shopify is a great platform for people looking to move their business online.

 It’s intuitive, easy to build, and provides plenty of opportunities to drive traffic and generate revenue.